 The selected remedy was chosen in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), 42 U.S.C § 9601 et seq., as amended, and the National Oil and Hazardous Substances Pollution Contingency Plan (NCP), 40 Code of Federal Regulations (CFR) Part 300.
 This decision is based on the Administrative Record file for this site.

-The regulatory agency, Tennessee Department of Environment and Conservation (TDEC), has reviewed and concurs with the selected remedy.
+Representatives of the Tennessee Department of Environment and Conservation (TDEC) have reviewed and concur with the selected remedy.

 3.0 ASSESSMENT OF THE MRS